Riley-D-1/Software-Assement-Task-2/rules.md

 ## Additional Rules:
-If you reach the bottom of your pile simply shuffle all cards in the discard and place them face down in your draw pile and then continue playing
+If you reach the bottom of your pile simply shuffle all cards in the discard and place them face down in your draw pile and then continue playing.